triadtitans/seminar_rigid_body_methods/livensprinciple.md

 $$

 This manifold is of course $SE(3)$.
-Now we can speak about the postion of a body (or a whole system of bodies), the next step is to investigate how velocities should be treated.
-Given a path $q : \mathbb{R} \to \mathcal{Q}$ the velocity is time derivative of the position $ v = \dot{q} $.
-This means at every time $t$
+Now that we have a representation of the postion of a body (or a whole system of bodies), the next step is to investigate how velocities should be treated.
+Given a path $q : \mathbb{R} \to \mathcal{Q}$ the velocity is the time derivative of the position $ v = \dot{q} $.
+This means that at every point in time $t$

 ```{math}
     v(t) \in T_{q(t)}\mathcal{Q}
 ```

-Here $T_q\mathcal{Q}$ is the tangential space of $\mathcal{Q}$ in point $q$.
+Here $T_q\mathcal{Q}$ is the tangent space of $\mathcal{Q}$ in point $q$.
 Now we can define the tangent bundle
 $T\mathcal{Q} = \{(q,v) \mid q\in\mathcal{Q},\; v \in  T_q\mathcal{Q} \} $
-and the lagrangian of our system as a function of the following form.
+and the Lagrangian of our system as a function of the following form.
 ```{math}
     L:
         \begin{cases}